SSS/GNU system - Manual & Documentation

 You can install Nix packages by running:

-nix -L profile install --impure nixpkgs#firefox
+nix -L profile install --impure nixpkgs#package-name

 You can keep your Nix packages updated by running: